 - If you plan to plant more than one fennel in a container, it can be too packed to provide a large bulb, however, you can still appreciate the leaves and seeds.

 - It self-sows so quickly, so if it has flowered previously, its seeds will have likely settled to the soil, leaving it to re-emerge the next spring.

 Water it regularly at first to maintain a moist soil.
 Once it is established, you may simply need to water it if there is dryness.
 Be mindful not to overwater, because it may let the roots to spoil.
-Ideally, you should give the herb about two inches of water each week.
+Ideally, you should give the herb about 2 inches of water each week.

-It is able to tolerate a wide pH range but ideally, the plant will do exceptionally well in soils with a PH of between 7.0 and 8.0.
+It is able to tolerate a wide pH range, but ideally, the plant will do exceptionally well in soils with a PH of between 7.0 and 8.0.

 Lighting and temperature conditions

 Fennel will thrive best in full sun.
-With adequate lighting, you can easily grow fennels in a greenhouse and expect a bountiful harvest.
+With adequate lighting, you can easily grow fennel in a greenhouse and expect a bountiful harvest.
 While the herb can tolerate substantial shade conditions, ensure you provide at least standard lighting produced by fluorescent plant lights.

 The soil should have temperatures ranging between 60°F and 70°F to facilitate effective germination.

 To harvest the bulbs, use a pair of garden shears to cut off the stalk and leaves then lift off the bulbs off the ground using a fork.
 Pick a plant once a week.
 Keep watering and feeding the plant after each harvest.